Bringing the data back: from the US to us

 My main worry is that I have encountered mixed reviews about their reliability, so I would probably test it carefully before committing to it for important data.

 Filen, like the previous two services, offers end‑to‑end encrypted cloud storage from Germany.
-It also offers a chat interface and a collaborative pure-text notes editing.
+It also offers a chat interface and collaborative plain-text note editing.

-Similar to Internxt, I like the concept and the focus on privacy, but I have seen mixed reviews about reliability and, differently from Internxt, it had no security audit.
+Similar to Internxt, I like the concept and the focus on privacy, but I have seen mixed reviews about reliability and, unlike Internxt, it has had no security audit.
 I would probably test it carefully before committing to it for important data.

 pCloud is a Swiss cloud storage provider, not end-to-end encrypted, but it gets a mention since I have read many good things about it.
 Also, with the optional pCloud Crypto add‑on, it also offers client‑side end-to-end encryption for selected folders.
 Seems to have quite a good offering and to have been there for a while, so worth considering.